Arndell Lewis

-Arndell Neil Lewis (23 November 1897 – 27 December 1943) was an Australian politician.
+Arndell Neil Lewis, (23 November 1897 – 27 December 1943) was an Australian solicitor, soldier and politician.

-He was born in Perth in Tasmania.
+Lewis was born in Perth, Tasmania, the son of barrister and politician Elliott Lewis and his wife Lina Henrietta (née Youl).
 In 1932 he was elected to the Tasmanian House of Assembly as a Nationalist member for Denison.
 Defeated in 1934, he returned to the House in 1937, remaining until his resignation in 1941.
 Lewis died in Hobart in 1943.